formtorch/.github/profile/README.md

 ## What is Formtorch?

-Formtorch helps you collect form submissions from static sites and apps—without running your own backend.
+Formtorch helps you collect form submissions from static sites and apps without running your own backend.
 It’s built for developers who want a clean API, great DX, and simple deployment.

 ## Get started